marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [x] A Network Load Balancer in a public subnet
 * [ ] None - all load balancer IP will change over time - DNS needs to be used to find the IP
 > [NLB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html) - "These Elastic IP addresses provide your load balancer with static IP addresses that will not change during the life of the load balancer"
-> By default, any Application Load Balancer’s IP may change over time due to changes in AWS’s infrastructure.
+> By default, any Application Load Balancerss IP may change over time due to changes in AWS's infrastructure.
 It is recommended to always use DNS to find the public IP.
 For this reason, an ALB alone is not suitable in this scenario.
-An NLB’s IP address on the other hand will not change and is, therefore, a better choice to meet this specific requirement.
-“UseEIP” is not a valid setting in either Load Balancer
+An NLB's IP address on the other hand will not change and is, therefore, a better choice to meet this specific requirement.
+UseEIP is not a valid setting in either Load Balancer

 2) A customer relationship management (CRM) application runs on Amazon EC2 instances in multiple Availability Zones behind an Application Load Balancer.
 If one of these instances fails, what occurs?
 * [x] The load balancer will stop sending requests to the failed instance.